 How can one manage people’s rights and subscriber information consistently over several networks?

 Professionals definitely need the possibilities that using broadband offers.
 And most of them will have to use commercial mobile networks for this purpose until they can adopt a mission-critical broadband network.

 Taking out a cellular subscription is certainly a relatively straightforward arrangement to give people access to broadband.

 What about user/subscriber management?
 It is important to manage subscribers in a secure way.

 Commercial mobile operators can certainly add new subscribers into the network, but they cannot ensure that this provisioning includes group hierarchy.
 User organizations also need a quick and efficient way to provision new users.

 User organizations really need to know who has which device and which apps in use.
-In addition, their contact information needs to be easily available on the PMR network side.
+In addition, their contact information needs to be easily available on the TETRA network side.

 Take public safety organizations and a large accident as an example.
 The central command and control as well as the field commander need to know which resources are available.
 They need to know this no matter which communication device the person carries.
 Otherwise, their common operational picture is not complete.

 Maybe you don’t think it so demanding to manage the necessary links between a TETRA radio user and the same person in the broadband network.
 It is only one link per person to maintain, right?

 Wrong.
 There usually are several links per person, because one broadband network is not enough.